-i) arrangements ensuring effective freedom of mement for goods, persons, services and capital.
-To this end the Community needs: appropriate legislation to dismantle all technical and regulatory impediments; minimum harmonization of standards and tax treatment; adequate executive and judiciary authority to identify and sanction infringements of the Community law.
+arrangements ensuring effective freedom of movement for 1) goods, persons, services and capital.
+To this end the Community needs appropriate legislation to dismantle all technical and regulatory impediments to this freedom; minimum harmonization of standards and tax treatment; adequate executive and judiciary authority to identify and sanction infringements of the Community law.
 The procedures and institutions that are necessary to reach this objective are already in place on the basis of the Treaty of Rome and the Single Act.
 The program to complete the internal market by 1992 essentially covers this part of the economic union.
 To reach the 1992 objective on schedule, however, the Community has to accomplish a heavy legislative task, which covers controversial areas such as the harmonization of indirect taxation.
-Moreover, to overcome a potentially serious problem of non-compliance with the growing body of Community legislation that supports the integrated internal market, it is necessary to increase the effectiveness of the process whereby the Community law is enforced;
+Moreover, to overcome a potentially serious problem of non-compliance with the growing body of Community legislation necessary to support the integrated internal market, the Community has to increase the effectiveness of the process whereby the Community law is enforced;